home... about pamela... tellings... quiet days... workshops... scripts, hymns & essays

 • In the Beginning

-These programs last about an hour.
-Each one is an experience of storytelling, guided reflection and shared song.
+These twenty- to forty-minute programs include storytelling, guided reflection and shared song.
 Journeying together, participants visit some familiar spots, see some new sights, and find some surprises.

 In the Mud With God